lanl/pymplot/README.md

-# `pymplot`: An open-source, lightweight plotting package for efficient visualization of multi-dimensional geophysical data
+# `pymplot`: A lightweight matplotlib-based application package for plotting 1D, 2D and 3D scalar datasets

 ## Description